tettetcaleb/Network-Traffic-Analysis-Intrusion-Detection-Lab/README.md

 Finally, I took the decoded URL and looked it up on VirusTotal.
 It came back flagged as malicious by multiple vendors that confirmed it.
 The URL is a known threat indicator tied to the LockBit ransomware campaign.
  ![Screenshot](Network_screenshots/Screenshot-2026-04-17-085702.png)

+ Wireshark

+ Capture and display filters
+ - This is an example of me using wireshark to capture traffice from www.example.com woles excluding ports such as 80 and 25

+ - here is me using display filters to display only http traffic

+Statistics
+- Capture file properties: This allows me to view metadata and useful data about the packet file

+- Reserved Address : This allows me to see where a DNS lookup was peformed and an IP address was maaped to a domain

+- Protocol Heirachy : This provides percentages for every protocol in a packet capture, organized by protocol layers.

+- Conversations : This shows me all two-way communication pairs.

+- Endpoints : This feature similar is to Conversations but is focused on individual hosts rather than pairs

+wireshark also allows me to follow a specific stream of traffic which is way more oonvinient than tcpdump